Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Introduction

 \subsection{Contributions}

-Leveraging general models of time-varying Hamiltonian systems~\cite{vanderSchaft2017}, in this work we provide a unified framework for defining H-DNNs, which encompass anti-symmetric \cite{Haber_2017, Chang19} and Hamiltonian-inspired networks~\cite{Haber_2017}.
+The contribution of this paper is fivefold.
+First, leveraging general models of time-varying Hamiltonian systems~\cite{vanderSchaft2017}, in this work we provide a unified framework for defining H-DNNs, which encompass anti-symmetric \cite{Haber_2017, Chang19} and Hamiltonian-inspired networks~\cite{Haber_2017}.

-By considering the dynamical system associated to Hamiltonian dynamics, we prove that the norm of the BSM can never converge to $0$ by design, irrespective of the network depth and the choice of the time-varying weights.
-This result hinges on showing that the BSM of \emph{time-varying} Hamiltonian systems enjoys a property known as \emph{symplecticity}.
-Exploiting developments in the fields of ODEs and geometrical numerical integration \cite{Hairer2006book, deGosson2011book}, we show that symplecticity is preserved for H-DNNs stemming from Semi-Implicit Euler (S-IE) discretization\footnote{The S-IE integration method is also known as Symplectic Euler\cite{Hairer2006book}.}.
-Thanks to this fact, we conclude that vanishing gradients in backpropagation cannot occur.
+Second, for H-DNNs stemming from Semi-Implicit Euler (S-IE) discretization, we prove that the norm of the associated BSMs can never converge to zero irrespective of the network depth and weights.
+This result hinges on the symplectic properties of BSMs,\footnote{The symplectic property used in this paper is rigorously introduced in Definition~\ref{def:symplectic} and is slightly different from standard definitions that can be found in the literature~\cite{deGosson2011book, Hairer2006book}.} and is first shown in the continuous-time setting and then for H-DNNs models.
+For the result in the discrete-time case, we leverage developments in the field of geometric numerical integration~\cite{Hairer2006book,deGosson2011book}.

-We then analyze the phenomenon of exploding gradients.
-First, we construct an example showing that it cannot be avoided for general H-DNNs.
-Exploding gradients can, however, be kept under control by including suitable regularization terms in the training cost.
-Furthermore, by requiring the weights of to lie in an orthogonal group, H-DNNs can avoid exploding gradients in continuous-time; this is obtained by exploiting the results of \cite{choromanski2020ode} where Ode2Ode DNNs were introduced.
+Third, we then analyze the phenomenon of exploding gradients.
+We construct an example showing that it cannot be avoided for general H-DNNs.
+However, exploding gradients can be kept under control by including suitable regularization terms in the training cost.

-Finally, we show how to design distributed H-DNN architectures by imposing sparsity constraints on matrix weights.
+Forth, we show how to design distributed H-DNN architectures by imposing sparsity constraints on matrix weights.
 To this purpose, we provide sufficient conditions on the sparsity patterns for distributing forward- and backward-propagation algorithms over computational nodes linked by a communication network.

+Finally, we provide numerical results on benchmark classification problems demonstrating the flexibility of H-DNNs and showing that thanks to the absence of vanishing gradients, H-DNNs can substantially outperform standard multilayer perceptron (MLP) networks.

 At a more conceptual level, our results show the potential of combining methods from system theory (as done in~\cite{RN11084, pauli2021training}) and numerical analysis (as done in \cite{Haber_2017, Chang19} and \cite{Chang18a}) for characterizing and analyzing relevant classes of deep networks.
+We also highlight that H-DNNs are fundamentally different from the neural networks proposed in~\cite{RN10758}, which have the same name but are designed to learn the Hamiltonian functions of mechanical systems.